HAMZA-NASIR-PU/ASP-NET-CORE-Pagination-Template/README.md

-# ASP.NET Core Pagination with sorting by one colum at a time tempplate.
+# ASP.NET Core Pagination with sorting by one colum at a time template.

 - Events Database.
 - MYSQL Database.